maximbex/latex-annexstamp/README.md

 # annexstamp: Automated Legal Annex Stamping for LaTeX

 **annexstamp** is a LaTeX package designed to streamline the creation of legal annexes (Anlagen).
-It handles the Table of Annexes (Anlagenverzeichnis), the stamping of pages (e.g., "B1", "B2"), and provides robust error handling.
+It handles the Table of Annexes, the stamping of pages (e.g., "B1", "B2"), and provides robust error handling.

 ## Features